A generic coupling between internal states and activity leads to activation fronts and criticality in active systems

-where $m>1$.
-For an exponential function $K$ and in the explored range of $\Delta_0$, we obtain $m=\frac{4}{3}$ in both, simulations and from Eq.~(\ref{eq:macro}); Fig.~\ref{fig:MassInfoSpread}(d).
-Note that $c$ depends not only on the agent speed, i.e. $|v|$, but also on the moving direction, i.e. $\text{sgn}(v)$: the propagation is faster when active agents move towards the group than when they do it away from the group (Fig.~\ref{fig:MassInfoSpread}(a)-\ref{fig:MassInfoSpread}(c)).
+where, importantly, $m\neq1$.
+For an exponential function $K$ and in the explored range of $\Delta_0$, we obtain $m=\frac{4}{3}$ in both, simulations and from Eq.~(\ref{eq:macro}); Fig.~\ref{fig:MassInfoSpread} and Fig. S2 in~\cite{SI}.

-Another propagation regime -- which we refer to as ``selfish behavior" -- is observed when $v\geq c_0$~\cite{SI}.
+Another propagation regime -- which we refer to as high-speed (HS) (or ``selfish") regime -- is observed when $v\geq c_0$.
 The initial active agent moves so fast that goes by inactive agents, which do not have the time to transition to the active state and are left behind.
-Eventually, the fast-moving active agent recruits a second agent that starts running near the initial active agent, which contributes to recruiting a third active agent, and so on, until a collective response emerges; see Fig.~(\ref{fig:densityProfile}(a) lower panels).
-This implies that if we imagine the activation of the first active individual results from a reaction to a predator attack, by moving with velocity $v\geq c_0$, this first active individual is able to penetrate inside the group and leave a number of agents between its position and the predator.
-On the other hand, if the initial active agent chooses to move with $v \ll c_0$, the activation propagates over all inactive agents, triggering a collective displacement of the group away from the predator, but where the closest individual to the predator is always the initial active agent.
+Eventually, the fast-moving active agent recruits a second agent that starts running near the initial active agent, which contributes to recruiting a third active agent, and so on, until a collective response emerges; see Fig.~(\ref{fig:densityProfile}(a) lower panels and video S4.
+This regime is also reproduced by Eq.~(\ref{eq:macro}), where we observe as in ABM simulations, that an initial small density profile of active agents grows in height and width over time, asymptotically converging to a propagating front (see videos S5~\cite{SI}).
+To discuss the relevance of these regimes, let us consider a hypothetical scenario in which the first active individual -- i.e. the left most individual -- reacts to the presence of a predator (located further to the left).
+If this individual chooses to move with speed $v < c_0$, an activation wave will propagate through the system and all individuals will transition to the active state, and the group will move to the right away from the predator.
+Importantly, the structure of the group will remain the same, and consequently that the left most individual, and thus the closest to the predator, will always be the initiator.
+Hamilton selfish herd hypothesis~\cite{hamilton1971geometry}, however, suggests that individuals may try to protect themselves by moving to the inside of the group, leaving other agents exposed to the predator.
+Logically, the strategy requires individuals to modify the group structure.
+The initiator to stop being the left most individuals needs to move with a speed $v > c_0$.
+Only using such high speeds, the initiator will manage to penetrate inside the group and leave a number of agents between its position and the predator.